African thrush

 The African thrush or West African thrush (Turdus pelios) is a passerine bird in the thrush family Turdidae.
 It is common in well-wooded areas over much of the western part of sub-Saharan Africa, it was once considered to be conspecific with the olive thrush but that species has now been split further.
 Populations are resident (non-migratory).

 Description

 The African Thrush has dark olive-grey upperparts.
 The underparts show a whitish evenly brown- streaked side throat, the breast is greyish brown and the flanks are pale buff-orange with this colour not extending on to the lower breast, the belly and vent are white.
 It has a yellow-orange bill.
 It weighs 46–78 g and measures 21–23 cm in length.

 Voice

 The song of the African thrush is a sustained, clear warbling made up of different phrases repeated rather randomly in a sequence.
 Also a high-pitched squealing flight call.

 Distribution

-The African thrush is distributed from Senegal and Gambia in the west to South Sudan, Ethiopia and Eritrea south to northwestern Zambia and western Angola.
+The African thrush is distributed from Senegal and Gambia in the west to South Sudan, Uganda, Ethiopia and Eritrea south to northwestern Zambia and western Angola.